MonicaGuilherme/Bootcamp/Painter/README.md

 - Paint individual cells with the selected color.
 - Change selected color from a visible palette.
 - Undo/Redo painting actions.
+- Erase the color of a especific cell.
 - Clear the entire grid.
 - Save your drawing to file.
 - Load your last saved drawing from file.